Pathani suit

 Pathani Suit is an ethnic outfit for men in the South Asian culture.
-Basically it is a Muslim dress similar to Salwar kameez.
+It is a dress similar to Salwar kameez.
 It comprises three garments Kurta (along with tunic), Salwaar (a loosely gathered trouser), and a vest (a waistcoat), which is optional.
-Pashtun suit is popular among men as formal wear and worn on special occasions such as marriages and festivals.
+Pathani suit is popular among men as formal wear and worn on special occasions such as marriages and festivals.
 It is also called Khan suit and Pashtun suit.

 Evolution

-The Pathani suit has evolved from a traditional Pashtun Dress 'Perahan tunban' or ‘partoog kameez’.
+The Pathani suit has evolved from a traditional Pashtun dress 'Perahan tunban' or ‘partoog kameez’.
 Perhan or kameez is similar to the Kurta, a top garment, and Tunban or partoog is a lower garment.

-Characteristics and Fashion
+Characteristics and fashion

 Characteristics

 The Pathani suit is a three-piece set of a long Kurta, Salwaar, and a vest (a waistcoat).
 The jacket is an optional choice.
 Pathani suit goes well with a Nehru jacket.
 The Kurta and salwar are of the most same color.